This page will serve as the home base for our class this semester.

 Use the e-mail function in Webx to send each author your comments on his or her project.

-Bring in your Trend and Williams/Tollett books, as well as the printouts of the articles about "usability" from Jakob Nielsen, Shirley Kaiser, and Dirk Knemeyer.
+For Thursday Bring in your Trend and Williams/Tollett books, as well as the printouts of the articles about "usability" from Jakob Nielsen, Shirley Kaiser, and Dirk Knemeyer.

-bullet Questions?
+Questions?

-We will have our Final Exam on Tuesday, May 11 at 4 p.m. in this room.
+Coming Up We will have our Final Examon Tuesday, May 11 at 4 p.m. in this room.
 By that time, you should have completed all changes to your Client Project (at the same URL).
 I will ask you to send me an email detailing the changes you've made, as well as bringing to the final exam a one-to-two-page commentary, explaining who your client is, and how working with your client resulted in the decisions you've made in the detail and construction of your project.

-See the links from the Webx discussion "Client URLs."
+Workshop See the links from the Webx discussion "Client URLs."